 The Fundraising Representative acts closely with the Treasurer to determine the extent and nature of the Club’s financial needs, and organizes corresponding fundraising initiatives with the assistance of other Executive members.

-All club members, both students and non-students, have the right to vote and to be candidates for an executive position, provided that they have been Hart House Chess Club members for at least one month by March 16th.
+All student club members, have the right to vote and to be candidates for an executive position, provided that they have been Hart House Chess Club members for at least one month by March 31st, 2023.